Middle East latest: Israeli defense minister tells army to set plans for Palestinians to leave Gaza

 Israel’s defense minister says he has instructed the army to prepare plans for large numbers of Palestinians to leave the Gaza Strip in line with President Donald Trump’s proposal for the war-ravaged territory.

-Defense Minister Israel Katz on Thursday said the plan “will include options for exit at land crossings as well as special arrangements for exit by sea and air.”
+Defense Minister Israel Katz said Thursday the plan “will include options for exit at land crossings as well as special arrangements for exit by sea and air.”

 He said he welcomed Trump’s “bold plan, which could allow a large population in Gaza to leave for various places in the world.”